ZelotSpartan/ZelotSpartan.github.io/README.md

 #Rules For Contributers
 1) Have Fun
-2) No Javascript, unless we talk about it and it is deemed ok by the group
+2) No Javascript on the main site, only on pages inside of the javascript folder